martalenartowicz/recipe-page-main/README.md

 ### Continued development

-Using a <table> in future projects in this one I used <hr> tag to display nutirion table.
+Using a table tag in future projects in this one I used hr tag to display nutirion table.

 ## Author